Salah Bachir

 Salah Bachir, CM OOnt (born October 3, 1955) is a Canadian business executive, entrepreneur, publisher, art collector, fundraiser, and philanthropist.
-As an entrepreneur and businessman, Bachir created Phamous Characters, a media, production, publishing and sponsorship entity, which he still runs.
-From 2005 to 2021 Bachir was the president of Cineplex Media, where he was publisher of Cineplex Magazine, negotiated theatre naming rights with Scotiabank, and co-founded the Scene loyalty card program.
-In June 2017 he also became the fourth Chancellor of Toronto's OCAD University, one of Canada's pre-eminent schools of art, design and digital media.
-He has been profiled by numerous publications, including The Globe and Mail's Report on Business Magazine in January 2019, Playback Magazine, Dolce, Toronto Life, and others.
-He has received five honorary doctorates from the University of Alberta, Ryerson University, York University, OCAD University and Wilfrid Laurier University in recognition of his business acumen and philanthropic largesse.
+He created Phamous Characters, a media, production, publishing and sponsorship entity, which he still runs.
+From 2005 to 2021, Bachir was the president of Cineplex Media, where he was publisher of Cineplex Magazine, negotiated theatre naming rights with Scotiabank, and co-founded the Scene loyalty card program.

+In June 2017, he was appointed the fourth Chancellor of Toronto's OCAD University, one of Canada's pre-eminent schools of art, design and digital media.
+He has been profiled by numerous publications, including The Globe and Mail, Playback Magazine, Dolce, Toronto Life, and others.
+He has received five honorary doctorates from the University of Alberta, Ryerson University, York University, OCAD University and Wilfrid Laurier University in recognition of his business acumen and philanthropy.
+His philanthropic efforts have focused on support of dialysis centres at St. Joseph’s Health Centre in Toronto.

+On October 17th, 2023, Bachir's memoir First to Leave the Party: My Life with Ordinary People ...Who Happen to Be Famous was published by Penguin Random House Canada.